postgres/pgweb/docs/dev_install.rst

 	SITE_ROOT="http://localhost:8000"
 	SESSION_COOKIE_SECURE=False
 	SESSION_COOKIE_DOMAIN=None
+	CSRF_COOKIE_SECURE=False
+	CSRF_COOKIE_DOMAIN=None

+   There are some parts of the site that require further settings, but this should be enough to get the basics up and running.

 #.
 In the pgweb directory run the following command to create all
    tables and indexes, as well as create a superuser for your local installation::